-Between 2005 and 2017, Senegal experienced a slight national decline in prevalence of female genital mutilation/cutting (FGM/C) among women aged 15–49 years and girls younger than 15 years.
+Between 2005 and 2017, Senegal experienced a slight national decline in the prevalence of female genital mutilation/cutting (FGM/C) among women aged 15–49 years and girls younger than 15 years.
 However, significant differences in prevalence exist as a result of multifarious risk factors.
-Previous research described the national trends in FGM/C, showing where, when, and why FGM/C is practiced in Senegal.
-However, no recent study exists to analyze the geographical patterns of FGM/C and the effect of individual- and community-level risk factors on the likelihood of cutting among girls younger than 15 years.
-The present report sought to provide a more consistent evidence base on the patterns of FGM/C and the impact of multilevel factors on geographical variations in the risk of girls’ cutting.
-Specifically, the study examined the spatial distribution of FGM/C risks among girls who are younger than 15 years and identified individual- and community-level characteristics associated with the probability for such girls facing cutting in Senegal.
+Our previous research in Senegal described the national trends in FGM/C, showing where, when, and why FGM/C is practiced in Senegal.
+However, no recent study exists to analyze the geographical patterns of FGM/C and the effect of individual-and community-level risk factors on the likelihood of cutting among girls younger than 15 years.
+This working paper presents results from a report that provided a more consistent evidence base on the patterns of FGM/C and the impact of multilevel factors on geographical variations in the risk of girls’ cutting.
+Specifically, this study examined the spatial distribution of FGM/C risks among girls younger than 15 years and identified individual-and community-level characteristics associated with the probability for such girls facing cutting in Senegal.
 This evidence base is necessary for well-informed targeting of prevention strategies.

 Kandala, Ngianga-Bakwin, Paul Komba, Chibuzor Christopher Nnanatu, Glory Atilola, Lubanzadio Mavatikua, Zhuzhi Moore, and Dennis Matanda.
 2020.
 "Modelling and mapping of regional disparities associated with female genital mutilation/cutting prevalence among girls aged 0–14 Years in Senegal: Evidence from Senegal (SDHS) Surveys 2005–2017," Evidence to End FGM/C: Research to Help Girls and Women Thrive.
 New York: Population Council.